edgedb/edgedb-js/docs/queries.rst

   ├── dbschema
   └── queries
       └── getUser.edgeql
-      └── getUser.edgeql.ts    <-- generated file
+      └── getUser.query.ts    <-- generated file

 .. note::

   This example assumes you are using TypeScript.
 The generator tries to auto-detect the language you're using; you can also specify the language with the ``--target`` flag.
 See the :ref:`Targets <edgedb_qb_target>` section for more information.

 The generated file will look something like this: